tweag/smart-contracts-lh/src/Auction/README.md

 ## Transaction level properties

-The following properties together would ensure that value can't be stolen or locked indefinitely.
-Some of them can still be checked in the specification of validators, other properties demand a proof of spendability, and absence of double satisfaction requires combinig specs of the minting policy and the Auction validator.
+The following properties together would ensure that no sequence of transactions can lead to value paid by participants to end up locked up indefinetely in unconsumable outputs, or to end up paid to other actors than the seller or the bidders.

 ### Non-stealing